Zinc: Later work

 William Champion's brother, John, patented a process in 1758 for calcining zinc sulfide into an oxide usable in the retort process.
 Prior to this, only calamine could be used to produce zinc.
 In 1798, Johann Christian Ruberg improved on the smelting process by building the first horizontal retort smelter.
 Jean-Jacques Daniel Dony built a different kind of horizontal zinc smelter in Belgium that processed even more zinc.

 Italian doctor Luigi Galvani discovered in 1780 that connecting the spinal cord of a freshly dissected frog to an iron rail attached by a brass hook caused the frog's leg to twitch.
 He incorrectly thought he had discovered an ability of nerves and muscles to create electricity and called the effect "animal electricity".
-The galvanic cell and the process of galvanization were both named for Luigi Galvani, and his discoveries paved the way for electrical batteries, galvanization, and cathodic protection.
+The galvanic cell and the process of galvanization were both named after Luigi Galvani, and his discoveries paved the way for electrical batteries, galvanization, and cathodic protection.

 Galvani's friend, Alessandro Volta, continued researching the effect and invented the Voltaic pile in 1800.
 Volta's pile consisted of a stack of simplified galvanic cells, each being one plate of copper and one of zinc connected by an electrolyte.
 By stacking these units in series, the Voltaic pile (or "battery") as a whole had a higher voltage, which could be used more easily than single cells.
 Electricity is produced because the Volta potential between the two metal plates makes electrons flow from the zinc to the copper and corrode the zinc.

 The non-magnetic character of zinc and its lack of color in solution delayed discovery of its importance to biochemistry and nutrition.
 This changed in 1940 when carbonic anhydrase, an enzyme that scrubs carbon dioxide from blood, was shown to have zinc in its active site.
 The digestive enzyme carboxypeptidase became the second known zinc-containing enzyme in 1955.